 - Mack v.
 Stryker Corp: This is one of three significant appellate victories for a major medical device maker, securing affirmance of the grant of summary judgment in our client’s favor on the issue of the presence of a product warning defect given the state of scientific learning at the time the device was prescribed.
 Sedgwick’s client, alone among major manufacturers in the market, has not suffered an adverse outcome before reviewing courts in cases involving this product.

 - One of the first appeals in California of a breast implant case was handled by Hall, resulting in the affirmance of a judgment in favor of his client.

 - Successfully represented the manufacturer of the leading anti-anxiety therapy when the California Court of Appeal affirmed a judgment following a jury trial for the defendant.

-- Represented the parent corporation of a major breast implant manufacturer in proceedings around the country concerning whether the parent was a proper party-defendant in those cases.
+- Represented the parent corporation of a major breast implant manufacturer in proceedings around the country, including the multi-district litigation proceeding, concerning whether the parent was a proper party-defendant in those cases.

 - After preparing a summary judgment motion for a manufacturer of a wood-working table router on the grounds of post-sale modifications, the plaintiff accepted a settlement from Hall’s client of less than one tenth of further costs of defense.